TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-software-nodereboot-workflowtimeout-hyperv.md

 <!--rcaDescription-->
 ### **Root Cause**
-> The host node reboot was triggered by our Azure monitoring systems detecting that the physical node was not successfully responding to VM operations.
-We identified that this was caused due to a hyper-v related platform bug involving local (VM) storage stack.
+> The host node reboot was triggered by our Azure monitoring systems, which detected that the physical node was not successfully responding to VM operations.
+This was caused by a hyper-v related platform bug involving local (VM) storage stack.
 >

 <!--resolutionDetails-->